The Biggest Home in Each State That Will Stun You

 Marland Mansion, Oklahoma

 Mel Simon, who once owned the Indiana Pacers basketball team, built this 51,267-square foot home in 1999.
-It includes its own 18-hole golf course on the 106 acres in Carmel, Indiana.
+It included its own 18-hole golf course on the 106 acres in Carmel, Indiana.
+In 2017 Simon’s widow, Bren Simon, donated the estate to a performing arts center, which plans to use it to house the Great American Songbook Hall of Fame Museum.

 Full golf course in your backyard?
 Probably not, but maybe a putting green.
 Check out 19 crazy backyard putting greens.